Healthcare Advertising and Marketing Overview

-Another challenging but significant opportunity is "Dark Social".
-Dark Social is the dialogue exchanged between social media users which is not readily detected or monitored.
-This can include dialogue started in one venue and then continued in another.
+There is a better understanding and more ways to track how digital audiences access, save and share information but "Dark Social" continues to be source of new found opportunities to improve their digital campaign strategies and tactics.
+Dark Social is the dialogue exchanged between users which is not readily detected or monitored via direct search engine contact including dialogue started in one venue and then continued in another.
 An example is a discussion shared among many users on a community board in Facebook then continued via two users on private settings in Facebook.
 Another example is link sharing; in site analytics it appears users are arriving at the venue via directly inputting the link.
 In reality, the link was shared with them via mobile or email and the user engaged it through those venues but it originated somewhere else by someone else.

-A basic framework is necessary to consistently manage digital healthcare marketing initiatives based on digital, brand, market sector, managed care factors and KPIs; as changes occur in various sectors, it is important to manage the changes accordingly and realign digital marketing strategies and tactics along with the complete brand strategy:
+A basic framework is necessary to consistently manage digital healthcare marketing initiatives based on digital, brand, market sector, market access and KPIs.
+It is pivotal to manage the changes accordingly and realign digital marketing strategies and tactics as technology innovation, patient / customer personas, digital venues and marketplace changes evolve.
+Key elements are:

-- social media (Facebook, Instagram, LinkedIn, Pinterest, Snapchat, Tumblr, Twitter, Yahoo, etc.)
+- social media (Facebook, Instagram, LinkedIn, Pinterest, Snapchat, Tumblr, Twitter, YouTube, etc.)

 - dark social (especially link sharing)

-- consumer / patient / advocacy group disease-focused venues
+- consumer and patient / advocacy group disease-focused venues

-- healthcare professional dedicated venues / medical specialty - focused associatons
+- healthcare professional dedicated venues based on medical specialty and their association members

 - audience migration (users moving from one venue / app to another)